adventuregamestudio/ags/OPTIONS.md

   * sdl = LEVEL - setup SDL's own logging level, defined either by name or numeric ID:
     * all (0), verbose (1), debug (2), info (3), warn (4), error (5), critical (6).
 * **\[access\]** - accessibility options.
 These may override programmed game behavior for the purpose of making playing the game easier.
+  * alwayswaitspeech = \[0; 1\] - if set to 1, force game to always wait until text's reading time has finished before advancing the speech lines when speech mode is "text and voice".
+  * speechmode = \[string\] - assigns the speech mode to a fixed value:
+    * default - do not override, use game's scripted option;
+	* text - text only;
+	* voice - voice only;
+	* textvoice - text and voice.
   * speechskip = \[string\] - assigns the speech skip style to a fixed value:
     * default - do not override, use game's scripted option;
 	* input - skip speech by player's input only;
 	* time - skip speech by time-out only;
 	* any - skip speech either by player's input or time-out.
+  * textreadspeed = \[integer\] - sets the text reading speed (characters per second); value 0 would use the game's own setting.
   * textskip = \[string\] - assigns the text message skip style to a fixed value; values are the same as for "speechskip" option.
 * **\[override\]** - special options, overriding standard engine behavior.
 These are purposed as emergency "hacks", when something prevents from playing a game properly.
   * noplugins = \[0; 1\] - disable plugin loading.
 Engine will fallback to built-in plugins or stubs, if they are available.